aleshaleksey/fansys23/08-spell-list.md

 **Global**: The spell lasts for a year.
 Likewise, it is possible to form a pact with an unwilling target, although in this case it may break the pact with a successful WIS save.

 **Upcast (Global only)**: For every 2 MP dice above 10, the spell lasts an extra year.
 Alternatively you may select an extra attribute.
-If the spell is cast with 16 MP dice or more, and only one attribute is taken, it becomes permanent.
+If the spell is cast with 16 MP dice or more, and only one attribute is taken, the pact becomes permanent.

 ___
 ### Plague